heyjva/support/content/src/connect-zbt-1/troubleshooting/faq-zha-devices-unavailable.md

 ---
 zendesk:
   article_id: 26125387134877
-  name: Some of my ZHA devices are unavailable
+  name: Some of my Zigbee Home Automation (ZHA) devices are unavailable
   position: 4
   labels: connect zbt-1, troubleshooting
 ---

 ## Symptom

-Some of my ZHA devices are now shown as unavailable or have suddenly stopped working.
+Some of my Zigbee Home Automation (ZHA) devices are now shown as unavailable or have suddenly stopped working.

 ## Resolution